kirkampong/Kudi.v2/README.md

 **LIGDI**

-- A Self sustaining crypto currency called LIGDI
+- A Self sustaining crypto currency called KUDI
 - Backed by smart contracts and blockchain-secure
-- Users can deposit their own crypto (DaiCrypto & soon many others, including BTC) and earn interest in LIGDI
+- Users can deposit their own crypto (DaiCrypto & soon many others, including BTC) and earn interest in KUDI
+- Users can send view wallet balance KUDI or Ethereum-based cryptos.
+- Live coin price tracker page
+- Buy crpto on the app (coming soon)

 **Dependencies:**